Deepfake, a new epidemic?

 Do you know what deepfake is?
-It is a technique that appeared in 2017 that allows for the hijacking of the content of an image or a video, very often with a malicious purpose.
+It’s a technique that emerged in 2017 that allows the content of an image or video to be hijacked, very often for malicious purposes.

 What is deepfake?

-The term deepfake is a crossword formed from deep learning and fake.
-It is understood to refer to deeply credible fake content.
+The term deepfake is a crossword formed from deep and false learning.
+It is understood that he is referring to a deeply credible false content.

-This phenomenon is said to originate from a technique invented in 2014, in Montreal, by researcher Ian Goodfellow.
-According to the GAN (Generative Adversarial Networks) technology, two algorithms confront each other: one aims to create as reliable forgeries as possible (called samples) while the other tries to detect the real from the fake.
-The two algorithms work together and as the available samples increase, the accuracy increases.
+This phenomenon is said to stem from a technique invented in 2014, in Montreal, by researcher Ian Goodfellow.
+Using GAN (Generative Adversarial Networks) technology, two algorithms confront each other: one aims to create counterfeits as reliable as possible (called samples), while the other attempts to detect the real from the fake.
+The two algorithms work together, and as the number of samples available increases, so does the accuracy.

-While the creation of audio deepfakes requires considerable hardware resources and is thus mainly used by professionals, artificial intelligence (AI) now allows the general public to easily create deepfakes without the need for special technical knowledge.
-Thanks to applications like FakeApp, whose algorithm analyzes facial movements, we can create images or videos that make us look younger or older.
-Technological evolutions make algorithms more realistic than ever and allow to create fake content more and more compromising… and problematic.
+While the creation of audio deepfakes requires considerable hardware resources and is therefore mainly used by professionals, artificial intelligence (AI) now enables the general public to easily create deepfakes without the need for special technical knowledge.
+Thanks to apps like FakeApp, whose algorithm analyzes facial movements, we can create images or videos that make us look younger or older.
+Technological developments are making algorithms more realistic than ever, enabling us to create more and more compromising and problematic fake content… and more and more.

-With all of the fake news sweeping across the social networks and even in traditional media, the growing presence of deepfakes brings even greater dangers: manipulation, misinformation, humiliation, defamation… and national security threats!
+With all the fake news sweeping social networks and even traditional media, the growing presence of deepfakes brings even greater dangers: manipulation, disinformation, humiliation, defamation… and threats to national security!
 In April 2018, Jordan Peele, director of the film Get Out, and Jonah Peretti, CEO of Buzzfeed, demonstrated the dangers of deepfakes with their video of Barack Obama giving a fake speech.

-Mostly known on social media as a way to harm international personalities by producing fake images and videos showing them in embarrassing situations, let’s think about Daisy Ridley, Gal Gadot, Katy Perry and Taylor Swift who were victims of pornographic deepfakes or Mauricio Macri and Angela Merkel who saw their faces replaced by Adolf Hitler’s and Donald Trump’s respectively, deepfakes can be found on pornographic websites, obviously used without people’s knowledge, and even more worrying is a number of them use images of minors.
+Mostly known on social media as a means of damaging international personalities by producing false images and videos showing them in embarrassing situations, think of Daisy Ridley, Gal Gadot, Katy Perry and Taylor Swift who were victims of pornographic deepfakes or Mauricio Macri and Angela Merkel who had their faces replaced by those of Adolf Hitler and Donald Trump respectively, deepfakes can be found on pornographic sites, obviously used without people’s knowledge, and even more worrying is a number of them use images of minors.

-On December 4, 2020, The New York Times published The Children of Pornhub, a bombshell piece by journalist Nicholas Kristof that described how the pornographic content platform monetized underage rape, revenge porn and hidden cameras in women’s locker rooms, to name a few.
+On December 4, 2020, The New York Times published The Children of Pornhub, a bombshell article by journalist Nicholas Kristof that described how the porn content platform monetized underage rape, revenge porn and hidden cameras in women’s locker rooms, to name just a few.
 What all these videos have in common is the absence of consent.
-While these videos showed real people, deepfake porn is of growing concern to experts because of the accessibility and ease of use of the technology to create these fake videos.
-This threat is anything but benign as it facilitates violence and harassment against women and girls, primarily.
+Although these videos showed real people, deepfake porn is of growing concern to experts due to the accessibility and ease of use of the technology to create these fake videos.
+This threat is anything but benign, as it mainly facilitates violence and harassment against women and girls.

-In April 2021, the U.S. technology, news and media site The Verge warned governments about geographic hypertrategy, stating that geopolitical adversaries could use false satellite images to deceive their enemies.
-An analyst at the National Geospatial-Intelligence Agency envisioned a scenario in which military planning software was fooled by false data showing a bridge in the wrong location.
-The Verge also argued that deepfake could go so far as to discredit testimony based on real satellite images.
-Citing the Uyghur concentration camps in China, it explained that the Chinese government might try to protect itself by claiming that satellite images of these camps are in fact faked thanks to deepfake; a real danger for national security.
+In April 2021, US technology, news and media site The Verge warned governments about geographic hypertrategy, claiming that geopolitical adversaries could use false satellite imagery to deceive their enemies.
+An analyst at the National Geospatial-Intelligence Agency has envisioned a scenario in which military planning software is fooled by false data showing a bridge in the wrong place.
+The Verge also argued that deepfake could go so far as to discredit testimonies based on real satellite images.
+Citing the Uyghur concentration camps in China, he explained that the Chinese government might try to protect itself by claiming that satellite images of these camps are in fact faked thanks to deepfake; a real danger to national security.

 How to protect yourself

-In September 2019, in response to the scale of the situation, Google released a database – constantly updated- of more than 3,000 deepfake videos to enable engineers and researchers to create automated AI-based detection tools.
-For its part, Facebook’s FAIR lab is attempting to develop “de-identification,” an AI that would apply a filter to videos to prevent them from being altered by facial recognition software.
-Accompanied by Microsoft and associated with renowned institutions (MIT, Oxford University, University of Maryland, UC Berkeley), the social networking giant has launched the Deepfake Detection Challenge, a competition aimed at building software capable of discovering faked videos.
-For their part, researchers at the University of Washington propose to demystify the absolute reliability of satellite images and to raise public awareness of the potential influence of geographic deepfake to limit the impacts of this technology.
-Finally, according to Solange Ghernaouti, a cybersecurity and cyber defense specialist, the solution would be to “digitally tattoo” digital images and videos to validate their content.
-Software such as InVid and Amnesty Youtube Dataviewer allow journalists to determine if a video is faked or manipulated.
+In September 2019, in response to the scale of the situation, Google published a database – constantly updated – of over 3,000 deepfake videos to enable engineers and researchers to create automated AI-based detection tools.
+For its part, Facebook’s FAIR lab is trying to develop “depersonalization”, an AI that would apply a filter to videos to prevent them from being altered by facial recognition software.
+Accompanied by Microsoft and associated with renowned institutions (MIT, Oxford University, University of Maryland, UC Berkeley), the social networking giant has launched the Deepfake Detection Challenge, a competition aimed at creating software capable of discovering faked videos.
+For their part, researchers at the University of Washington suggest demystifying the absolute reliability of satellite images and raising public awareness of the potential influence of geographic deepfake to limit the impact of this technology.
+Finally, according to Solange Ghernaouti, a specialist in cybersecurity and cyberdefense, the solution would be to “digitally tattoo” digital images and videos to validate their content.
+Software such as InVid and Amnesty Youtube Dataviewer enable journalists to determine whether a video is faked or manipulated.

-In conclusion, it is also up to the various legislators to put in place laws banning content that does not mention the use of video and audio overlays, as China has done since January 1, 2020.
+In conclusion, it’s also up to the various legislators to put in place laws banning content that doesn’t mention the use of video and audio overlays, as China has been doing since January 1, 2020.

 Don’t believe everything you see and read on the Internet.